Repeat stowaway bypasses security, arrested at Las Vegas airport: police

-Sarah Rice, 39, of Boulder, Colorado, faces two misdemeanor charges connected to her arrest at Harry Reid International Airport, documents the 8 News Now Investigators obtained said.
+Sarah Rice, 39, of Boulder, Colorado, faces two misdemeanor charges connected to her arrest at Harry Reid International Airport, documents obtained by Nexstar’s KLAS said.

 That night, officers at the airport responded to a report of a woman who was on a Spirit Airlines flight without a ticket or identification, police said.